 Heriot Bay with its natural beauty just invited a stroll.
 On a few afternoons after finishing work for the day we went for a wander around the streets and harbour of this tiny community.

-The Heriot Bay Inn and Pub is nestled in a prime position, perched above the branch strewn and pebbled beach, awash with the colours of the season from the stately maple trees fringing the property.
+The Heriot Bay Inn and Pub is nestled in a prime position, perched above the branch strewn and pebbled beach, awash with the colors of the season from the stately maple trees fringing the property.

 A Little Bit About Quadra Island

-Quadra Island has 2700 year round residents including the We Wai Kai band of the Laichwiltach People, part of the Kwa’ Kwa’ Ka’ Wa’Kw First Nation.
+Quadra Island has 2700 year-round residents including the We Wai Kai band of the Laichwiltach People, part of the Kwa’ Kwa’ Ka’ Wa’Kw First Nation.
 It is the largest island in the Discovery Islands chain between Vancouver Island and the mainland.